justinalsing/dlmmc/README.md

 `python3 compile_stan_models.py`

-This pre-compiles all of the models on your machine, saves them in `models/`, and then you're ready to start DLMing!
+This compiles all of the models on your machine, saves them in `models/`, and then you're ready to start DLMing!
+Jump straight into the jupyter notebook tutorial `dlm_tutorial.ipynb` (see below), or if you prefer you can run a test suite to check that the install worked and all models run smoothly by executing:

+`jupyter-nbconvert --to notebook --execute --ExecutePreprocessor.timeout=100000 dlm_validation_tests.ipynb`

+Note: this will take some minutes to run through.

 Platforms: note that the code has been successfully installed on Mac, Linux and Windows.
 Note that there are some limitations to the functionality of [pystan on Windows](https://pystan.readthedocs.io/en/latest/windows.html), but these do not restrict the use of the dlmmc package for Windows users.